 Qualifications for the IRS Whistleblower Reward Program

 In order to qualify for the IRS Whistleblower Reward Program, the government needs information that it is not already aware of which a whistleblower needs to submit to the IRS.
+Original information is the term used under both the IRS whistleblower program and the SEC whistleblower program.
+For example, if someone files an IRS whistleblower action after another and is making essentially the same allegations, that person will likely not be entitled to an award.
 There is the potential of a reduced award for information which is not original information.
 However, for the types of claims that entitle the whistleblower to the 15%-30% award envisioned by this program, the IRS wants original information.

 The IRS has broad discretion as to which claims it will pursue.
 That is very important from a whistleblower’s perspective.
 The IRS does not have to pursue the case just because someone happens to think it is a good case.
 That can be unfortunate because the IRS program does not follow the procedure of the False Claims Act in allowing an individual the right to file a case in Court.